caki9282/VRArcade/README.md

 ## Feature Breakdown

-In this section please fill out a table or list of the features you plan to implement for this project and how challenging you view them to be for you (on a scale of 1 to 5).
-Here is an example of the format I am looking for:

 1. **Real time grabbing of objects**: Time slows down while the player is not moving and speeds up when they do **Estimated Challenge - 1:** The grabbing intertactions need to feel smooth and not cumborsum to keep holding onto an object{I am unsure how to do X and I thing Z may take a while to build out.}
 2. **Fuel progress check**: As the train progresses more and more fuel is used to